tlaitinen/yesod-dsl/README.md

 In order to use the generated subsite in a scaffolded Yesod site, it suffices to do the following steps:
  * import Handler.MyModule in Application.hs, and
- * define the instance MyModuleValidation App that implements field and entity check functions, and
+ * define the instance MyModuleInterface App that implements field and entity check functions, and
  * add migration code
 ```haskell
 runLoggingT